 Music students advise each semester with a primary assigned advisor, who is typically the major applied teacher.
 In some cases, the assigned advisor may be the area coordinator (e.g. Voice, Keyboard Studies, Brass) and those seeking degrees in music education may secondarily advise with the appropriate supervisor (instrumental or vocal).
-Graduate students will also be advised by the Graduate Coordinator.
+Graduate students will be advised by the Graduate Coordinator.

-John Abernathy is the Fine Arts Advisor within the College of Liberal Arts and Communication.
-Advising services are available for all students through the Fine Arts Advising Center, located in room 128 of the Fine Arts Center.
-Though music students will meet with their primary advisor, Mr. Abernathy provides additional assistance for all students in the Fine Arts.
+Advising services are available for all students on campus.
+Ashley Thomas is the current Fine Arts Advisor within the College of Liberal Arts and Communication.
+Though music students will also meet with their primary music faculty advisor, Ms. Thomas provides additional assistance for all students in the Fine Arts.

-The FA Advising Center provides services regarding registration preparation and tracking for timely graduation.
+The University Advising Center provides services regarding registration preparation and tracking for timely graduation.
 It is also a resource for students in need of mentoring regarding broader questions or concerns about the collegiate experience.
 In some cases, pre-registration advising is mandatory before music students may enroll in classes.
-Students who have an "advising hold" will need to contact the FA Advising Center to have schedules approved before holds are lifted.
-Ideally, students will quickly collect and develop the tools, information, and skills necessary to self-register, but the FA Advising Center will always be available as a resource.
+Students who have an "advising hold" will need to contact their Fine Arts Advisor to have schedules approved before holds are lifted.
+Ideally, students will quickly collect and develop the tools, information, and skills necessary to self-register, but the Advising Center will always be available as a resource.

-The Fine Arts Advisor is available to provide general mentoring in a safe, friendly, and understanding environment.
-If students need advice, perspective, or advocacy for issues academic or personal, they are always welcome.
-Contact the center via phone (870-972-3823) or email at jabernathy@astate.edu.
+The CLAC Academic Advisors are available in the Humanities building to provide general mentoring in a safe, friendly, and understanding environment.
+Contact our Fine Arts Advisor Ashley Thomas in her office Humanities 2061, via phone (870-972-3823), or by email at athomas@astate.edu.